 - a.
 The student should complete all the courses towards the MSc programme at the time of graduation.
-She will not need to do an MSc project in the fourth semester. - b.
-In addition, she should do research work leading to an MS thesis from the time of upgradation and in the third year.
+She will not need to do an MSc project in the fourth semester.
+The grades of the project will be included in the CGPA calculation of the MSc+MS (by Research) or MSc+PhD or MTech+PhD degree for students who have completed the project17. - b.
+In addition, she should do research work leading to an MS thesis from the time of upgradation.18 - c.
+The minimum duration of completion of research towards MS degree is 12 months for MSc + MS dual degree programme and it will be applicable from the batch that converted in 2023 onwards.19

 R7.2.5 Research Guide, MS Committee, Synopsis, Thesis.

-Allocation of research guide(s), the constitution and functioning of the MS Committee, and submission and evaluation of thesis will be as per the MS regulations of the institute applicable at the time of upgradation.
+Allocation of research guide(s), the constitution and functioning of the MS Committee and submission and evaluation of thesis will be as per the MS regulations of the institute applicable at the time of upgradation.

-R7.2.6 Exit from MSc+ MS (by Research) dual degree: The students who upgrade to MSc+MS (by Research) dual degree programme will be permitted to exit with the MSc degree alone anytime after their 5th semester (from the date of joining the original programme) provided they complete all the course requirements for the regular MSc programme.
+R7.2.6 Exit from MSc+ MS (by Research) dual degree:

+The students who upgrade to MSc+MS (by Research) dual degree programme will be permitted to exit with the MSc degree alone anytime after their 5th semester (from the date of joining the original programme) provided they complete all the course requirements for the regular MSc programme.
 The final semester MSc project has to be evaluated before the degree is awarded.
 The HTRA collected during the period need not be repaid if the student has performed the assistantship duties satisfactorily during the period.